prajin-op/btp-s4hana-kyma-business-process-extension/documentation/set up/s4h-setup/README.md

 # Set Up the SAP S/4HANA System

-In this section, you'll learn how to activate an OData API service in an SAP S/4HANA system, create a user and assign the necessary roles and authorization objects.
+In this section, you will learn how to activate an OData API service in an SAP S/4HANA system, create a user, and assign the necessary roles and authorization objects.

 You need to be an SAP S/4HANA administrator to be able to follow the steps.

-**Note:** The following screenshots are done with SAP GUI 7.50 - by using SAP GUI 7.60 the usage could differ, for example tick button instead of a continue button and so on.
+> The following screenshots are done with SAP GUI 7.50 - by using SAP GUI 7.60 the usage could differ, for example tick button instead of a continue button and so on.

 ## Activate the OData Service